datacleaner/DataCleaner/README.md

 ## Code style and formatting

-In the root of the project you can find 'formatter-[IDE].xml' files which enable you to import the code formatting rules of the project into your IDE.
+In the root of the project you can find 'Formatter-[IDE].xml' files which enable you to import the code formatting rules of the project into your IDE.

 ## Continuous Integration